Need to know

 Along with testing print quality, speed and more, our experts also calculate running costs for each printer.
 We look at how much it costs to print a text page, a graphics page and a photo page, as well as how much you'll spend on ink and toner over a year.

-For the calculations, we've estimated what the average person would print in a year: 1000 mono prints, 250 colour prints and 250 full-colour photo prints.
+For the calculations, we've estimated what the average person would print in a year: 1000 mono and 500 colour prints.
+The colour prints are a combination of black and white text, colour text and graphics.

-Some printers come with a supply of ink and toner as part of the purchase price, which could last you up to three years depending on how often you use it, Our annual ink cost calculations don't factor this in, and are simply the cost of purchasing one year's worth of ink based on our estimated usage.
+Some printers come with a supply of ink and toner as part of the purchase price, which could last you up to three years depending on how often you use it.
+Our annual ink cost calculations don't factor this in, they're simply the cost of the cartridge divided by the number of pages it can print before running dry.
+Cartridge costs are based on the latest prices provided by Printzone.

 Want to know more?
 Read how we test printers.